For Web Teams

 It is free and here for you to use.

 Improved websites and service delivery

-The CMS has enough flexibility to produce customised sites you and your team can be proud of, without compromising usability.
+The LocalGov Drupal CMS and Microsites Platform have enough flexibility to produce customised sites you and your team can be proud of, without compromising usability.

-It has proven functionality and content types that can be deployed quickly, and is adaptable enough to create unique websites.
+They have proven functionality and content types that can be deployed quickly, and are adaptable enough to create unique websites.

 Heads of digital can provide their service owners with better outcomes.

 At a product, technical, and strategic level we understand the needs of those managing large teams, with competing internal organisational pressures.
 We always think long-term and are helping create council websites on a platform that will stand the test of time.

 Current and former heads of digital (and equivalent roles) regularly contribute to the project, pooling expertise and providing mutual support and shared learnings.
 They are the people driving the product group which steers feature development.

 All those involved are focused on the same thing - meeting user needs - rather than negotiating service contracts or other peripheral tasks.

 Many of them also find it incredibly valuable to have peers to talk to.